Everything you ever wanted to know about going green but never thought to ask...

 The Festival of Social Science is run by the Economic and Social Research Council to celebrate some of the country's leading social science research.
 It provides an exciting opportunity of seeing how the work of UK's social scientists makes a difference to our lives.

 - Elizabeth Thomas

 Telephone: 02920 876562

 ESRC Press Office:

 - 'Going for Green' sustainability fair will take place in the Great Hall, Cardiff University Students Union, Park Place, Cardiff.

 - Date: 12 March 2009

 - Time: 11.00 - 15.00

 - The event is free and open to everyone.
-Further information about the event can be found at the BRASS website.

 - The Festival of Social Science week is run by the Economic and Social Research Council which runs from the 6 to the 15 March 2009, alongside National Science and Engineering Week.
 It celebrates some of the very best British social science research, as well as highlighting the ways in which social science makes a difference to everyday lives.
-Press releases detailing some of the varied events are available at the Festival website

 - The Economic and Social Research Council (ESRC) is the UK's largest funding agency for research and postgraduate training relating to social and economic issues.
 It supports independent, high quality research which impacts on business, the public sector and the third sector.
 The ESRC's planned total expenditure in 2008/09 is £203 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and research policy institutes.